Facing pressure, Biden to sign order on abortion access

-WASHINGTON (AP) — President Joe Biden will take executive action Friday to protect access to abortion, according to three people familiar with the matter, as he faces mounting pressure from Democrats to be more forceful on the subject after the Supreme Court ended a constitutional right to the procedure two weeks ago.
+WASHINGTON (AP) — President Joe Biden will take executive action Friday to protect access to abortion, the White House said, as he faces mounting pressure from fellow Democrats to be more forceful on the subject after the Supreme Court ended a constitutional right to the procedure two weeks ago.

+The White House said Biden will speak Friday morning “on protecting access to reproductive health care services.”
+The actions he was expected to outline are intended to try to mitigate some potential penalties women seeking abortion may face after the ruling but are limited in their ability to safeguard access to abortion nationwide.

-Since the ruling, Biden has stressed that his ability to protect abortion rights by executive action is limited without congressional action.
+Since the decision, Biden has stressed that his ability to protect abortion rights by executive action is limited without congressional action.

 “Ultimately, Congress is going to have to act to codify Roe into federal law,” Biden said last week during a virtual meeting with Democratic governors.